-I have touched upon the physical and psychological rehabilitation of the children and youth of the world; I believe that this work should be in the hands of the skilled pediatricians, neurologists and the trained nurses of Great Britain and the United States, working in close cooperation with their colleagues in the liberated countries.
-I have indicated that one of our first tasks is to supply both the money and the material needed to build and re-open the schools and so make a renewal of the teaching processes possible.
-I have suggested that the textbooks be rewritten in terms of right human relations and not from the present nationalistic and separative angles.
-I have also pointed out certain basic ideas which should be immediately inculcated: the unique value of the individual, the beauty of humanity, the relation of the individual to the whole and his responsibility to fit into the general picture in a constructive manner and voluntarily; I have sought to have the futility of war, of greed and aggression emphasized and that we prepare for a great awakening of the creative faculty in man once security is restored; I have noted the imminence of the coming spiritual renaissance.
-To all of these I would like to add that one of our immediate educational objectives must be the elimination of the competitive spirit and the substitution of the cooperative consciousness.
+We have touched upon the physical and psychological rehabilitation of the children and youth of the world.
+We have suggested that the textbooks be rewritten in terms of right human relations and not from the present nationalistic and separative angles.
+We have also pointed out certain basic ideas which should be immediately inculcated: the unique value of the individual, the beauty of humanity, the relation of the individual to the whole and his responsibility to fit into the general picture in a constructive manner and voluntarily; we have sought to have the futility of war, of greed and aggression emphasized and that we prepare for a great awakening of the creative faculty in man once security is restored; we have noted the imminence of the coming spiritual renaissance.

+One of our immediate educational objectives must he the elimination of the competitive spirit and the substitution [Page 47] of the cooperative consciousness.
 Here the question at once arises: How can one achieve this and at the same time bring about a high level of individual attainment?
-Is not competition a major spur to all endeavor?
+Is not competition a major spur to all endeavour?
 This has hitherto been so, but it need not be.
-The development of an atmosphere which will foster the child’s sense of responsibility and [page 87] set him free from the inhibitions which fear generates, will enable him to attain even higher results.
-From the standpoint of the educator, this will entail the creation of the correct atmosphere around the child and in this atmosphere certain qualities will flourish and certain characteristics of responsibility and of good will will emerge.
+The development of an atmosphere which will foster the child's sense of responsibility and set him free from the inhibitions which fear generates, will enable him to attain even higher results.
+From the standpoint of the educator, this will entail the creation of the correct atmosphere around the child and in this atmosphere certain qualities will flourish and certain characteristics of responsibility and of goodwill will emerge.
 What is the nature of this atmosphere?

 1. An atmosphere of love wherein fear is cast out and the child realizes that he has no cause for timidity.
 It is an atmosphere wherein he will receive courteous treatment and will be expected to be equally courteous to others.
 This is rare indeed to find in schoolrooms or in homes, for that matter.
 This atmosphere of love is not an emotional, sentimental form of love but is based upon a realization of the potentialities of the child as an individual, upon freedom from prejudice and racial antagonisms and upon a true compassionate tenderness.
-This compassionate attitude will be founded upon the recognition of the difficulty of daily living (particularly at this time and for several years to come) upon sensitivity to a child’s normally affectionate response, and upon the conviction that love always draws forth what is best in anyone.
+This compassionate attitude will be founded upon the recognition of the difficulty of daily living, upon sensitivity to a child's normally affectionate response, and upon the conviction that love always draws forth what is best in anyone.